gingerbeardman/iwata-asks-downloader/README.md

   - [PIL](https://pillow.readthedocs.io/en/stable/installation.html) (`$ python -m pip install Pillow`)
 - [Scrapy](https://scrapy.org) (`$ pip install scrapy`)

-Note: macOS Catalina users will need to add `--user` to the end of each python-pip command
+Note: macOS Catalina users will need to use `pip3` and add `--user` to the end of each such command

 ## Usage